 In terms of sugar, a 12-ounce can of Coke = 16 Hershey Kisses.
 Think that’s bad?
 The majority of your favorite coffee drinks are far sweeter.
 Take Dunkin’s frozen french vanilla swirl coffee Coolatta, for example.
 Even if you request it with skim milk, it still packs 300 calories and 70 grams of sugar—in a small!
 Warm drinks are just as bad.
 McDonald’s McCafe mocha has 340 calories and 42 grams of the sweet stuff while Starbucks’ eggnog latte has 450 calories and 52 grams of sugar.
 And in case you were curious, that’s the equivalent of 16 mini candy canes!
-To see how even more specialty drinks stack up in terms of nutrition (so you know which ones to stay away from!), don’t miss our report 20 Coffee Drinks With More Sugar Than a Can of Coke.
+To see how even more specialty drinks stack up in terms of nutrition (so you know which ones to stay away from!), don’t miss our report coffee drinks with more sugar than a soda.

 Conventional Bottled Nutrition Shakes

 Eat This, Not That! has been after Coca-Cola’s chemical- and sugar-filled colas since our inception.
-Not only do they contribute to weight gain and obesity-related diseases like diabetes, their acidity is bad news for your digestive system and tooth enamel.
-The bad news keeps on coming: The caramel color in soda contains an artificially created phosphorus that can be bad for long-term bone health, cautions Isabel Smith, MS RD CDN, of Isabel Smith Nutrition.
-For more foods that can are bad news for your bones, check out our report 7 Foods That Weaken Your Bones—and stay far, far away!
+Not only do they contribute to weight gain and obesity-related diseases like diabetes, but their acidity is also bad news for your digestive system and tooth enamel.
+The bad news keeps on coming: The caramel color in soda contains an artificially-created phosphorus that can be bad for long-term bone health, cautions Isabel Smith, MS, RD, CDN, of Isabel Smith Nutrition.
+Plus, caramel color has been found to contain carcinogens, according to Johns Hopkins researchers.

-It may have images of brightly colored fruit on the can but that doesn’t mean it carries any health benefits or actual fruit, for that matter.
-What they do contain, however, is as much sugar as three Snickers Ice Cream bars and stomach-churning chemicals like red 40, sodium benzoate and BVO, a chemical used in rocket fuel and flame retardants that can negatively affect thyroid hormones.
+It may have images of brightly colored fruit on the can, but that doesn’t mean it carries any health benefits or actual fruit.
+What they do contain, however, is as much sugar as three Snickers Ice Cream bars and stomach-churning chemicals like red 40, sodium benzoate, and BVO, a chemical used in rocket fuel and flame retardants that can negatively affect thyroid hormones.
 Curious what other strange things may be messing with your body’s ability to trim down?
-Don’t miss our special report, 31 Ways You Messed Up Your Metabolism Today.
+Don’t miss our special report, ways you messed up your metabolism today.